ammanabua/ammanabua/README.md

 I'm Amman from Nigeria, and I am a full stack web developer.
 I enjoy coding with JavaScript and consider myself fluent with Nodejs, React, Express & MongoDB.
 I build sites with WordPress and I am also familiar with several frameworks and libraries as well.
 When I am not coding, I'm either playing basketball or lost in a good book.

-Skills: Nodejs / Express / React / MongoDB / JS / HTML / CSS
+Skills: Nodejs / Express / React / MongoDB / JS / HTML / CSS / WordPress

 - 🔭 I’m currently working on www.drizitnig.ng
 - 🌱 I’m currently learning GraphQL, mySQL & Vuejs